Facebook says it dismantles covert influence campaign tied to Saudi government

 “They would typically post in Arabic about regional news and political issues.
 They would talk about things like Crown Prince Mohammed bin Salman - his internal and economic social reform plan, the successes of the Saudi armed forces, particularly during the conflict in Yemen,” said Gleicher.

+More than 90 percent of the content was in Arabic, Carvin said, with some of the accounts “essentially operating as fan pages for the Saudi government and military.”

+A copy of one of the Saudi posts released by Facebook on Thursday showed the crown prince kissing the bandaged head of a patient in a hospital bed.
+The Arabic caption reads: “His Royal Highness Prince Mohammed bin Salman kisses the head of a wounded soldier.”

-Social media companies are under increasing pressure to help stop illicit political influence online.
+Social media companies are under mounting pressure to help stop illicit political influence online.

 U.S. intelligence officials have said that Russia used Facebook and other platforms to interfere in the 2016 U.S. Presidential Election and are concerned it will do so again in 2020.
 Moscow denies such allegations.

-Ben Nimmo of the Atlantic Council’s Digital Forensics Lab, which works with Facebook to analyze influence campaigns, said online information operations were becoming increasingly visible as more governments and political groups adopt the tactics and the social media companies step up efforts to take them down.
+The Atlantic Council’s Ben Nimmo said online information operations were becoming increasingly visible as more governments and political groups adopt the tactics and the social media companies step up efforts to take them down.

 Facebook has publicly announced 11 takedowns of “inauthentic behavior” stemming from 13 different countries so far this year.
 The most recent announcement last week included accounts run by people in Thailand, Russia, Ukraine and Honduras.
-[L8N24X6NW]

 The network based in the UAE and Egypt that was also dismantled on Thursday was separate to the Saudi campaign, Facebook said, although it targeted some of the same countries in the Middle East and Africa with messages promoting the UAE.